Cyber Monday Email Ideas: When You’re Not Sure What To Send

 The design of an important email campaign, one such as Cyber Monday, should be memorable.

 What’s special about Cyber Monday is that there are no clear requirements in terms of design — no bunnies or candy canes like other holidays have, no immediately recognizable colors, no special phrases or traditions.
-Save perhaps for the elements of techno-style like in this example:
+Except perhaps for the elements of techno-style like in this example:

 Boop!
 Source: Email-Competitors